Real-Time Dam Levels

 Water Level Analysis

-Wellington is experiencing significant storage depletion.
-With the reservoir sitting at just 35.1%, the total available volume is 185 GL.
+Water levels at Wellington are noticeably below historical averages.
+At 38.1%, the facility only holds 185 GL.
 Drought conditions appear to be heavily impacting this specific catchment area.

 Catchment & Hydrological Impact